 Rediscover God’s grace and merciful love through the sacrament of reconciliation.
-On March 27, a majority of the churches of the Diocese of Grand Rapids had a priest(s) available from 5 – 8 p.m. to hear confessions.
+On March 26, a majority of the churches of the Diocese of Grand Rapids will have a priest(s) available from 5 – 8 p.m. to hear confessions.
 Confession is available year-round in our churches, and the season of Lent by its penitential nature is an opportune time for anyone seeking forgiveness to restore and renew their relationship with Jesus through the sacrament of penance.
-Visit our parishes list to find weekly confession times in churches throughout our diocese.
+Visit our parishes list (2020 list coming soon!) to find weekly confession times in churches throughout our diocese.
 Click here to learn more about The Light Is On For You.